MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-quick-start.md

 Broadly speaking, in machine learning and statistics, classification is the task of identifying the class or category to which a new observation belongs on the basis of a training set of data containing observations with known categories.
 Classification is generally a supervised learning problem.
 Since this is a binary classification task, there are only two classes.

 In this example, you train a model using a large number of examples from historic flight data, along with an outcome measure that indicates the appropriate category or class for each example.
-The two classes are as follows:
+The two classes are `0` for ontime flights and `1` for flights delayed longer than 15 minutes.
-+ Ontime flights labeled as `0`
-+ Delayed flights labeled as `1`

 ## Time estimate